Fire safety: How 5 minutes in a smoke-filled room changed me

 But everything changed when I found myself in a room full of smoke.
 Smoke so thick I couldn’t see my hand in front of my face, or hardly hear the firefighter sat next to me.

-I’d been asked to meet with the Avon Fire and Rescue Service, and I arrived at the station in the morning expecting to do a quick Q&A. But the service had planned much more.
+I’d been asked to meet with the Avon Fire and Rescue Service (before the Covid-19 pandemic even started), and I arrived at the station in the morning expecting to do a quick Q&A. But the service had planned much more.
 After a quick tour, they filled a room with smoke and put me in it.

 Obviously it wasn’t real smoke, it was the kind you get in nightclubs.
 But it was one of the scariest situations I’ve ever been in.
 I saw how quickly you can get lost in a small room.
 And it taught me a new respect for fire safety.